TheLab-ms/infra/README.md

 ## Network

-TheLab has three wifi access points, a router, and a switch.
+TheLab has a handful of wifi access points, a router, and a switch.

 The network is divided up into several subnets each on their own vlan.